What is Operation IMPACT all about?

 With the candidate's prior approval, their resume is circulated to the Network of Champions (NoC) to identify possible job opportunities.

 Personalized career transition support through Operation IMPACT is provided to the most severely wounded service members transitioning from military service to their next career opportunity.
 In order to receive career transition services through Operation IMPACT, candidates must meet all of the following criteria:

-- Suffer from wounds, injuries or illnesses incurred while deployed in military combat operations following the events of September 11, 2001.
+- Suffer from wounds, injuries or illnesses incurred while serving in the military following the events of September 11, 2001.

 - Be transitioning from active military service or a newly separated veteran discharged/released from active duty within three years, or be continuously enrolled in a degree or certificate program up to five years after separation of service.

 - Receive, or expect to receive, a physical disability rating of 30% or greater in at least one of the specific categories listed below that substantially affects a major life function, or receive, or expect to receive, a combined rating equal to or greater than 50% for any other combat or combat-related condition:

 - Blindness/loss of vision

 - Permanent disfigurement

 - Spinal cord injury/paralysis

 - Any other condition requiring extensive hospitalizations or multiple surgeries